At Our Lady of Grace School we seek to live out the values of Jesus Christ and to promote these by our words and actions.

-We follow The Way, the Truth and the Life approved scheme of work.
+We follow the approved scheme of work - The Way, the Truth and the Life.

 We provide a Catholic curriculum which is broad and balanced; one which recognises that every one of us is unique and is created in the image of God.